 Software testing should be covered by automated software testing using robot framework or other tools. https://robotframework.org/

-Simulators Objectives
+Simulator Objectives

 Simulators are very important to O-RAN Software Community.
 Developers and testers need simulators to allow the teams to work on parts of the software without having to have all part available.
 This is very important when RF interfaces and User Equipment (UE) interoperation are required.

-In early releases the simulators are very important to allow partial implementations of O-RAN interfaces and modules.
+In early releases simulators are very important to allow partial implementations of O-RAN interfaces and modules.
 The needs are to allow software to be developed with a reasonable level of isolation or until other software can be completed.

 Simulators for O-RAN components, interfaces, and messages.

-E2 interface similar is needed for nRT-RIC and xAPPs.
+E2 interface similar is needed for near RT-RIC and xAPPs.
+The E2 interface connects the RIC to the RAN Control Plane.

+The roles of the E2 interface are:

+To manage the SCTP connections to the RAN E2 interface

+To manage the connection lifecycle of the RAN (CRUD) using the XSetup xApp

+To receive/send E2 messages from and to the RAN devices over SCTP

+To strip the E2 protocol envelope from received messages and extract the underlying RAN E2 Service Model containers for the xApps

+To send the RAN E2 Service Model containers to the xApps that we registered to receive them using the UTA library

+To receive RAN E2 Service Model containers from the Xapps using the UTA library wrap them with E2 wrapper and send them to the relevant E2 interface

+To take care of re-transmissions, failures, timeouts, etc

+The set of E2 operations that need to be supported by the gNB simulator are